-Note: This is a judgement free zone!
+This is a judgement free zone!
 All comments and feedback are welcome!
 I deeply understand that most parents and guardians are doing the best with what they have, and what they know how to do.
-This post is only meant to help and educate families living with pets.
+This post is meant to help and educate families living with pets.
 We would Love to hear from you!

-“Recognising our own mistakes helps us to empathise non-judgementally with others and helps enable us to understand their issues.” ― Jay Woodman
+“Recognizing our own mistakes helps us to empathise non-judgmentally with others and helps enable us to understand their issues.” ― Jay Woodman